 Refer to System Timers for System and Exclusive Hold recall times.
 By default, Hold Preference is System Hold.

 External Night Ring

 - 1. Press the EXT NIGHT RING flex button (FLASH 05, Button #3). - 2.
-Enter a valid number (0 or 1) that corresponds with these entries: - [0] = Disabled - [1] = Enabled
+Enter a valid number (0 or 1) that corresponds with the following entries: